 - Design your book cover.

-- Insert graphics or pictures in your book content.
+- Insert graphics or pictures in your self help book content.

 - Layout the book.

 - Get a foreword for ultimate credibility.

 - Publish it through self publishing or traditional publishing.

 - Market your book.

 You don’t have to do all these things.
 If you can afford it, get professional help.
 You can also ask help from friends or negotiate for x-deals.